Rhodesia: Government and politics

 From 1958 onwards, white settler politics consolidated and ossified around resistance to majority rule, setting the stage for UDI.
 The 1961 Constitution governed Southern Rhodesia and independent Rhodesia up until 1969, using the Westminster Parliamentary System modified by a system of separate voter rolls with differing property and education qualifications, without regard to race.
-Whites ended up with the majority of Assembly seats.
+Whites ended up with the majority of Assembly seats with Whites attaining 50 out of 66 seats.
+Blacks would only attain 16 out of the 66 seats in the Rhodesian Parliament.

 The 1969 republican constitution established a bicameral Parliament consisting of an indirectly elected Senate and a directly elected House of Assembly, effectively reserving the majority of seats for whites.
-The office of President had only ceremonial significance with the Prime Minister holding executive power.
+The office of president had only ceremonial significance with the prime minister holding executive power.

 The Constitution of the short-lived Zimbabwe Rhodesia, which saw a black-led government elected for the first time, reserved 28 of the 100 parliamentary seats for whites.
 The independence constitution agreed at Lancaster House watered those provisions down and reserved 20 out of 100 seats for whites in the House of Assembly and 8 out of 40 seats in the Senate.
 The constitution prohibited Zimbabwe authorities from altering the Constitution for seven years without unanimous consent and required a three-quarters vote in Parliament for a further three years.
-The government amended the Constitution in 1987 to abolish the seats reserved for whites, and replace the office of Prime Minister with an executive President.
+The government amended the Constitution in 1987 to abolish the seats reserved for whites, and replace the office of prime minister with an executive president.
 In 1990, the government abolished the Senate.